 At the same time, movement is essential to the health of the body.
 The horse may need a gradual curve of gentle techniques and movement exercise before actual work.
 Surgery interrupts the regular function of the body.
 Any injury or surgery affects the entire organism.

-The liver controls tendons and ligaments, for example, so when tIMG_0324hose areas are affected, the liver is deficient in fluids and therefore the tendons and ligaments are also not getting vital fluids and don’t move as efficiently.
+The liver controls tendons and ligaments, for example, so when those areas are affected, the liver is deficient in fluids and therefore the tendons and ligaments are also not getting vital fluids and don’t move as efficiently.

 I use the example of a horse hitting its head really hard and getting stitches.
 Just because the vet has deemed him “fine” and patched him up, doesn’t mean he is ready to roll.
 The horse may exhibit strange behavior after the bump on the head, sometimes neurological symptoms such as wobbliness.
 Or sometimes symptoms take years to manifest.